Northwest Arkansas Community College Foundation adds new board members

-BENTONVILLE -- The Northwest Arkansas Community College Foundation announced Thursday it has added two members to its Board of Directors.
+BENTONVILLE -- The Northwest Arkansas Community College Foundation has added two members to its board of directors.

 Patricia Rodriguez, a social work-oriented nonprofit professional and independent bilingual program facilitator, and Nicole Foote, Kellogg Co. senior sales director, are the board's newest members, according to a college news release.